 Lawns take a beating during the summer.
 Heat, drought, and outdoor activities can leave lawns with missing patches of grass, known as “bald spots.”
 The fall is a great time to seed lawns so that they can take root in the winter and produce a lush lawn in the spring.

-What we like: This seed mix produces dense growth patterns that help squeeze out crabgrass and dandelions.
+What we like: These winter grass seeds produce dense growth patterns that help squeeze out crabgrass and dandelions.

-What we dislike: May need more watering than other seed mixtures.
+What we dislike: It may need more watering than other seed mixtures.

 Our take: This seed mixture contains a variety of grasses and produces a lush green lawn.

 What we like: It grows well in clay and sandy soils.

 What we dislike: It sometimes grows unevenly, due to some seeds failing to germinate fully.

 Our take: This is a great quick-fix solution to patch up bald spots in your lawn.

 What we like: Premixed with mulch, fertilizer, and seeds, this mixture is ideal for smaller lawns that don’t experience a prolonged deep freeze.